 GRADUATE TUITION REMISSION IS TAXED UNDER IRS REGULATIONS:

 All full time administrators, faculty and staff employees and their spouses are required to pay taxes on the full value of Graduate Tuition Remission above $5,250 per year beginning in Spring, 2002.
 Graduate Assistants must also pay taxes on graduate courses beginning on September 1, 2002.

 The only exception to Graduate Tuition Remission taxation, IRS Regulations (Section 127), graduate courses or programs that are required by the employer as a condition of employment to maintain the employee's current position and/or enhance the employees knowledge of his/her current job.
 If the employee thinks he/she is tax exempt, then the employee should complete the GRADUATE COURSE JOB RELATED Form #802.
 This form is available from the Department of Human Resources.

 The employee should review the Graduate Tuition Remission Tax Law with his/her tax accountant.
-Iona College is not permitted to advise employees with regard to tax law.
+Iona University is not permitted to advise employees with regard to tax law.